Protection from Domestic Abuse

-Form 2 is available at police stations and courts, and on this site, although police may send you to the courts for help with filling out the form.
+Form 2 is available at police stations and courts, and the Justice and Constitutional Development website, although police may send you to the courts for help with filling out the form.
 The police should also give you Form 1, which is a document explaining your rights.
 If you are hurt or need a different place to stay because of the abuse, the police must help you to get medical treatment and help you with finding a place of safety.

 Some courts have a room set aside to deal with domestic violence cases.
 Volunteers are sometimes available to help you with filling out Form 2, and the clerk of the court may also be able to help.
-The clerk will also give you Form 3, which explains how the protection order works and warns you against lying when you complete Form 2, as this is a criminal offence.
+The clerk will also give you Form 3 (issued by court officials only), which explains how the protection order works and warns you against lying when you complete Form 2, as this is a criminal offence.

 Someone else can make the application for you.
 All they need is your written permission to do so.
-If you are a child (under 18 years of age), mentally retarded, unconscious, or unable to give permission for any other reason, someone else can apply for you without your permission.
-If you are a child you can apply for a protection order without the assistance of your parents, guardian, or anyone else.
-If you are applying for a child, you can do so without the child's parents', guardian's, or anyone else's assistance or permission.
+If you're a child (under 18 years of age), mentally retarded, unconscious, or unable to give permission for any other reason, someone else can apply for you without your permission.
+If you're a child you can apply for a protection order without the assistance of your parents, guardian, or anyone else.
+If you're applying for a child, you can do so without the child's parents', guardian's, or anyone else's assistance or permission.

 Form 2 is made up of a number of sections.